Sthanasis/crc-vscode-extension/README.md

 # crc-vscode-extension
-A vscode extension to create fast a react component
+A vscode extension to create a react component in visual studio code